Televisión Española: Current television channels

 La 1 is a free-to-air channel currently available in Spain through digital terrestrial television (DTT) in both UHDTV and HDTV versions.
 It broadcast in 4K resolution and Dolby Atmos sound for the UHDTV feed and the signal is downscaled to 1080i and Dolby Digital Plus for the HDTV feed.
 La 2, Teledeporte, 24 Horas, and Clan are also free-to-air channels currently available in Spain through DTT only in HDTV version in 1080i and Dolby Digital Plus.
 TVE Internacional, 24 Horas Internacional, and Clan Internacional are available abroad via satellite.
-Star TVE HD is a pay television channel only available in HDTV in multichannel television providers in the Americas.
+Star TVE HD is a pay television channel that is available only in HDTV in multichannel television providers in the Americas.
 Channels are also available on streaming, and its content on demand, on the RTVE Play online platform.

 News services

 Telediario is the flagship television newscast produced by TVE's news services at its Torrespaña facilities in Madrid.
 Three Telediario editions a day are produced: the breakfast edition at 06:30 CET/CEST, the afternoon edition at 15:00 and the evening edition at 21:00; and they are simulcast live on La 1, on 24 Horas news channel, on TVE Internacional and on RTVE Play.
 Additional international editions are also produced and aired on TVE Internacional every day.
-TVE's territorial centers in every autonomous community produce and broadcast in regional variations in each of them, a shorter midday local bulletin on La 1 and RTVE Play.
+TVE's territorial centres in every autonomous community produce and broadcast a shorter midday local bulletin in regional variations on La 1 and RTVE Play.
 TVE's news services are also in charge of the 24-hour rolling news service of 24 Horas news channel and of the non-daily news programmes, such as Informe Semanal, of all its channels.

-They were also in charge of La 2 Noticias ("The 2 News"), La 2's own national news bulletin, which began as an original nightly news bulletin in the late 1980s but it was turned into a breakfast news-programme in the mid-1990s and was later revamped as a nightly news bulletin, reverting to its original timeslot at 22:00.
-In 2015, La 2 Noticias moved to a later timeslot, 01:05, and it was eventually discontinued in 2020.
+They were also in charge of La 2 Noticias ("The 2 News"), La 2's own national news bulletin, which began as an original nightly news bulletin in the late 1980s but it was turned into a breakfast news-programme in the mid-1990s and was later revamped as a nightly news bulletin, reverting to its original time slot at 22:00.
+In 2015, La 2 Noticias moved to a later time slot, 01:05, and it was eventually discontinued in 2020.